 Thirdly, according to the special theory of relativity, time runs slower (time slows down) at a higher speed of movement.
 Consequently, (if the special theory of relativity is true), the clock of an observer located on the equator will run permanently slower in regard to the clock of an “inertial” observer located on the North or South Pole (the intersection of the axis of rotation of the Earth with the Earth’s surface), because the linear velocity of the surface at the equator is approximately RΩ = 0.46 km ⁄s (1,656km/h), and the speed of the Earth’s surface on the poles is zero.
 In other words, an atomic clock in Sweden will be constantly faster than an identical atomic clock located near the Amazon River in Brazil… and that experiment would not have been needed!

 So, if the special theory of relativity is true, why do not we adjust the clocks according to the latitude?
 The answer may be only one:

 The “experiment Hafele-Keating” is a brilliant example of a fabricated experiment and the extent to which the “internationally recognized physics journals” are scientific!

 (see the subpages of “THE SCIENTIFIC ARGUMENTS OF THE PHYSICAL SOCIETY”)

 The truth is that the atomic clock will run faster in regions with a weaker intensity of the gravitational field.
 The technology development and the accuracy of measurement make possible tests proving the change of the properties of atoms when changing their location to regions with different intensity of the gravitational field.
 For example, many experiments confirm this fact – that the atomic clock runs faster at higher altitudes (in the mountain).
-This is a prediction of the general theory of relativity, and in fact proves that the characteristics of the electromagnetic waves emitted by the atoms change, depending on the intensity of the gravitational field (see subsection 8.3 of the book).
+This is a prediction of the general theory of relativity, and in fact proves that the characteristics of the electromagnetic waves emitted by the atoms change, depending on the intensity of the gravitational field (see the subpages on this site).